 While maintaining this language, the FY2002 appropriations bill allows the President to waive the section 907 provision as it affects all aid to Azerbaijan if he determines that to do so would support the U.S. war on terrorism and other factors.
 The provision is renewable annually.
 This step was taken to permit the possibility of greater military cooperation between the United States and Azerbaijan in view of the war on terrorism.
 On January 25, 2002, the President exercised his waiver authority.
-Although the Senate and House Committee versions of the FY2003 foreign operations bill contain the usual exclusions to Section 907, they do not mention the waiver which is, unless specifically amended, permanent law.
+Although the FY2003 foreign operations bill contains the usual exclusions to Section 907, it does not mention the waiver which is, unless specifically amended, permanent law.